 - Your IRA cannot contract for goods and services with you, nor with any entity that you or any of the above disqualified persons control.
 That means you cannot buy a property in an IRA and then hire yourself or your son-in-law to provide the landscaping or property management services

 Most people limit themselves to homes and rental properties, but in reality, you can invest in so much more.
-Farmland, commercial property, deeds of trust, and businesses are just a few options for you.
+Farmland, commercial property, deeds of trust, and businesses are just a few other options to consider.

 We want you to get the most out of your retirement investments, and diversifying outside the stock market can be a great option.
 There’s a lot to learn, and a lot of rules to follow, and that’s where Accuplan comes in.
 Let us help you invest in real estate with your IRA, all while helping you abide by the IRS rules that have been put in place for IRA investing.
 This is all so that you can navigate the investing waters with ease and confidence.